PS-003R32/nrf24l01-bt-jammer/README.md

 ---
 ## Thony
 After configuring the hardware connect the pico to your pc by holding the bootsell button.
-COpy and past the
+COpy and past the `nrf24l01.py` and `main.py` to the root dir of the pico and also install the ssd1306 oled driver lib if you are using the module. then test by running the main.py file.